A Collection Transcribed

 out of the way of Expences and in the improvement of his studys is

-what is mostly to be aimed at for my part I must leave the choice of a Tutor to
+mostly to be aimed at for my part I must leave the choice of a Tutor to

 you what the other Gentlemen advise in the matter I shall let you know